JapneetSinghSachdeva/MyUserLocation/README.md

 Various Google API are used for detecting location such as Geolocation API, Places API for finding nearby places and using Place picker API for picking up places and showing it as suggestions in search box.
-For documentation of API you can refer to :- https://developers.google.com/maps/documentation/geolocation/intro (copy and paste in your browser)
+For documentation of API you can refer to :- https://developers.google.com/maps/documentation/geolocation/intro (click or copy-paste in your browser)

 Simple widget added for viewing map in satellite,terrain etc modes.
 Search box for searching places.